 - Balsamic vinegar.
 The extra bit of flavor this adds totally makes the dressing and it definitely shouldn’t be skipped!

 - Salt.
-I love using pink salt because of its health benefits.
+I love using pink salt because of its nutritional benefits.

 - Garlic.
 If you have fresh garlic, it adds awesome flavor.
 If not, granulated garlic will work too.